 SCAM ALERT – TLC~Pet~Transport has fallen victim to the scammers.
 They are using our company’s name to promote their scam of selling puppies.
 We have now ended up on the Rip-Off Report website.
 Victims are filing complaints saying that TLC~Pet~Transport is a scam company.
 People, please realize that we are also a victim of these scammers.
 And it’s making us crazy that we cannot do anything about it.

 TLC is an accredited business with an A+ rating with the BBB for well over a decade.
-And we are an honest family owned company located only in Kentucky trying to provide the best transport for your loved ones that they could possibly have.
+And we are an honest family owned company located only in Kentucky and Florida trying to provide the best transport for your loved ones that they could possibly have.
 And we have been doing so since created in July of 2001.
 We were located in Crittenden, Kentucky for 19 years of that.

 Because of TLC ‘s popularity and our many years in the pet transporting business, the scammers think, by using our name, they can make you believe what they are selling.
 That their puppy transportation is coming from the real TLC~Pet~Transport.
 Please know that TLC does not fly pets or provide transport for any animal, especially puppies, purchased over the internet.

 As much as we would like to stop all scam artists out there, it’s just not possible.
 There are thieves taking advantage of people in almost every industry out there and ours is no different.
 Most of these individuals are located outside the US (Even though some might provide a US address and phone number) and prosecuting them is nearly impossible since there is virtually no way of tracking them down.
 If it was possible, we would already have them in court for using our copyrighted name in their scams.
 The best thing you can do is educate yourself about how to avoid these situations.
 On this page, we have provided some information on the things to look for and some links to help you.